 Public investment has been sluggish.
-Meanwhile, exports have continued to increase, and business fixed investment has also continued to increase against the background of high corporate profits.
-Household income has continued rising moderately, and in this situation, private consumption has been firm.
-Housing investment has been more or less flat.
+Meanwhile, exports have continued to increase, and business fixed investment has also continued to trend upward against the background of high corporate profits.
+Housing investment has fallen lately.
+Private consumption, however, has been firm in a situation where household income has continued rising moderately.
 With the rise in demand both at home and abroad, production has continued to be on an increasing trend, although it has been flat most recently.